skip to content

 Prospective Ph.D. students

-Paolo welcomes proposals from prospective Ph.D. students with an interest in organised forms of criminality.
-The latter includes protection rackets, human trafficking and smuggling, drug trafficking and gangs.
-Proposals with a strong network analysis component are most welcome.
+Paolo Campana welcomes proposals from prospective Ph.D. students with an interest in organised forms of criminality.
+The latter includes organised crime and gangs, human trafficking and smuggling, and drug trafficking.

 Other Professional Activities